 But natural disasters proved deadlier .
 In February 1910 lightning struck the house.
 Historian Arthur Charles Ellis recorded that “much damage was caused…” Nowadays, Vane Tower has a lightning conductor.

-At the time of the lightning strike Vane Tower was one enormous house and the owners were the Blacker family who lived here from 1906-1922.
-Head of the family Charles Blacker had been a close friend of Oscar Wilde, who described him as “the best dressed man in London” and dedicated his book The Happy Prince & Other Tales to him.
-But Blacker and Wilde fell out irrevocably in 1898 over the infamous Dreyfus affair (detailed in the book Ceremonies of Bravery by J Robert Maguire).
+Today Vane Tower is divided into three separate properties but it was one enormous house at the time of the lightning strike.
+The Blacker family owned it and lived here from 1906-1922.
+Head of the family Charles Blacker had been close friends with Oscar Wilde.
+Wilde described him as “the best dressed man in London” and dedicated his book The Happy Prince & Other Tales to Blacker.

-Blacker and his wife Caroline, an American heiress, moved to Torquay and Vane Tower in 1906 with their two sons Carlos Paton Blacker (CPB) and Robin.
-It was here that Blacker struck up a friendship with playwright and Nobel prize winner George Bernard Shaw.
+Blacker married Caroline Frost, an American heiress.
+They moved to Vane Tower in 1906 with their two sons Carlos Paton Blacker (CPB) and Robin.
+While living here, Blacker struck up a friendship with playwright and Nobel prize winner George Bernard Shaw.

-George Bernard Shaw was of great comfort to Blacker and his wife when tragedy struck and Robin was killed in 1915, a casualty of the First World War at the age of just 18.
-His name can be seen on the War Memorial in Princess Gardens.
+George Bernard Shaw was of great comfort to the couple when Robin was killed in 1915.
+Robin was a casualty of the First World War and was only 18 years old.
+You can see his name on the War Memorial in Princess Gardens.

-If you google Vane Tower, you will see that according to Historic England “It is said to have been built for the first American Ambassador to England.”
-We can find no evidence of that in the deeds.
-In fact, there was no American Ambassador at that time so it is unlikely.
-But in 1923 the building was sold to Caleb Gaskell Evans from New York so maybe this is where the story of the American Ambassador originated.
+According to Historic England, Vane Tower “is said to have been built for the first American Ambassador to England.”
+But there is no evidence of that in the deeds and there was no American Ambassador at the time.
+However, the building was sold to Caleb Gaskell Evans from New York in 1923.
+Maybe this is where the story of the American Ambassador originated.